 Let's begin with freehand sketching; the most familiar way to capture smooth, flowing strokes.
 Ink flows naturally from your finger or stylus, and is beautifully responsive.

 Figure 3.
 Freehand Interface

 Draw with one finger, and zoom and pan the infinite canvas with two fingers.

 Of course, you can use any standard capacitive stylus.
 There are many good ones, but we like the Wacom Bamboo stylus for its solid weighting and unassuming pocket clip, or the same one with a built-in pen.

 We also support the most popular Bluetooth styli, which bring greater control over line weight through surface pressure and in some cases, configurable shortcut buttons.
 We also support Palm Rejection, writing angle adjustments, and pressure curve trimming.
 Here are the models we support, and Amazon partner links to them:

-The shortcut buttons on the stylus can be configured through the Settings panel once the pen has been connected.
-You'll see two new menu options appear: Button One and Button Two.
-There are several options available: No Action, Undo, Redo, Toggle Precision Mode, Adjust Last Stroke, Eraser (momentary), Toggle Tool Wheel, Toggle Color Wheel, and Toggle Interface (which hides/shows the toolbar and HUD).
+The shortcut buttons on other styli can be configured once the pen has been connected.
+Buttons can be configured to: No Action, Undo, Redo, Toggle Precision Mode, Adjust Last Stroke, Eraser (momentary), Toggle Tool Wheel, Toggle Color Wheel, and Toggle Interface (which hides/shows the toolbar and HUD).

 Note when using Palm Rejection: Make sure you turn off "Multitouch Gestures" in the Settings app (under General).
 It causes conflicts and you'll see the screen jerk around a bit if you don't disable it.